pivdnber/pivdnber.github.io/_pages/projects.md

 ![TSHmonitoring](/images/TSHmonitoring.png){:width="600x"}

-## Time to play?!
+# Time to play?!

 ### Sports@work

 This year I participated in the European Company Sports Games, Ekiden marathon relay (running) and Mr. T Triathlon relay (cycling) as part of the instituational UGent team.
-I was a road captain of of Ghent University during the sports afternoon for staff 2022.
+I was one of their road captains during the sports afternoon for staff 2022.
+The yearly bike ride with the Biomechanics of Human movement group have been a real success.
 Hurray for social sports activities after work!

 ![teamactivities](/images/teamactivities.jpg)